History of Rebecca Lobo in Timeline

 Rebecca Lobo

 On October 6, 1973, Rebecca Rose Lobo-Rushin was born.
-She would later become an accomplished basketball player and television analyst.
+She is an American television basketball analyst and former professional women's basketball player.

 Others born on this day/year